LukeBurrage.com

 Combat is the "juggling martial art" where the only rule is "last person juggling wins"!
-Of the roughly 700 people who've taken part in official tournaments over the last few years, I come out as the top ranked player in 2015, 2016 and 2018.
+Of the roughly 2,200 people who've taken part in official tournaments over the last 10 years, I come out as the top ranked player in 2015, 2016 and 2018.
 For a taste of what that looks like, check out this video of me in front of a few thousand people in Italy a few years ago:

 I also keep track of everywhere I juggle, and I'm up to over 130 countries.
 I've performed on every continent too, including Antarctica.
 The best way to get a taste of this is to check out my International Juggler 2015 video: